 It’s about more than how pilots will interact with touch screens; it’s also about how they will not interact.
 Touch screens open the door for more automation and intelligent piloting technology, enabling pilots to do more by doing less.

 There’s a huge customization factor in touch-screen technology.
 Static cockpits are fixed.
 It’s impossible to array controls in a way that best fit a pilot.
 With touch screens, the ability to arrange and optimize consoles becomes a reality.
 It’s a simple way to make the cockpit more familiar and easier to maneuver.

-… versus those against them.whereas tapping a touch screen is much harder.
+… versus those against them.Those against touch-screen avionics have just as many arguments, with just as much validity.
+Chief among concerns is functionality.
+It’s hard to replace the utility of traditional knobs and switches — items that are easy to grip and toggle during turbulence, whereas tapping a touch screen is much harder.
 In the same vein, it’s easy to accidently tap and toggle a touch-screen versus a manual switch that requires force and registers action.
 Every knob and switch is unique, making it hard to replicate tactile feel in a touch screen.

 There’s also pushback on the complexity of touch-screen avionics — in both form and function.
 When you hide maps, functions, data, and charts on a touch screen, they become less prevalent to a pilot.
 In a traditional cockpit, everything is front and center.

 The cost of touch-screen avionics also makes them a touchy subject.
 Especially in smaller, more affordable aircraft, touch-screen avionics would inflate the price of a jet.
 Not only will this price out some would-be buyers and hobbyists, it would reset the market as aircraft makers race to create the most sophisticated cabin experience.

 When will we see touch-screen avionics?